pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Worked through the Introduction to Arrays in Colt Steele's Web Developer Bootcamp.

 **Thoughts:** Didn't take advantage of all the time I had today.
 Just chipping away little by little, but it's too little.
 I'm not yet fully committed and I don't have anything to show for all this 'study'.
 I'm just lazy and uninterested.
 But if I don't do anything then I'll be up shit creek down the road.
 I'm just motivated by fear and a scrarcity mindset.

+### Day 5: August 19, 2019, Monday

+**Today's Progress**: Worked through the Todo List codealong in Udemy Web Developer Bootcamp.

+**Thoughts:** Pretty stimulating, and time goes by faster when I'm trying to code my own solution to a problem/exercise.
+Watching videos and coding along can get boring fast.
+Much better mood today.

+### Day 6: August 20, 2019, Tuesday

+**Today's Progress**: Read more of Jon Duckett's Javascript.

+**Thoughts:** Very easy, light day.
+Just did some bedtime reading.

+### Day 7: August 21, 2019, Wednesday

+**Today's Progress**: Learned about array iteration, .forEach, and anonymous/callback functions on the Udemy Web Developer Bootcamp.

+**Thoughts:** The anonymous/callback function concepts were a little challenging.

+### Day 8: August 22, 2019, Thursday

+**Today's Progress**: Read more of Jon Duckett's Javascript.
+Still early in the book.
+Getting around to discussing statements, objects, methods, etc. Apparently there's a different syntax for multi-line comments vs single-line comments.

+**Thoughts:** Again, light bedtime reading.
+Probably spent too much of the day relaxing.

+### Day 9: August 23, 2019, Friday

+**Today's Progress**: Did the Todo List 2 codealong in the Udemy Web Developer Bootcamp.
+Learned about .splice() and a little about refactoring as a way to better organize code.
+Also, that it's okay to declare functions at the bottom of the code.
+I guess it's okay since it's in the global scope?

+**Thoughts:** Looking forward to doing the array problem sets.